JaviCoronas/challenge/README.md

 ![FLowChart](flowchart.png)

-In the following flowchart, you can see in broad outline what the flow for deployment looks like.
+In the flowchart above, you can see in broad outline what the flow for deployment looks like.

-As a summary, a push in branches (dev, qa, prod) triggers a pipeline in jenkins.
+As a summary, push in branches (dev, qa, prod) triggers a pipeline in jenkins.
-It executes the tasks of cloning the repository, compiling, testing and with the help of aws cli creates the repository in its infrastructure.
+It executes the tasks of cloning the repository, compiling, testing and with the help of AWS CLI creates the repository/container in its infrastructure.
 Once a new container image is uploaded to AWS, the service task is restarted with the new changes.

 ## Thank you